 The ‘usual determinate way’ to which he is referring is the linear dynamics, the dynamics of the wave function.
 The key point is that this gives rise to all possibilities.
 In the image above, the wave function defines every possible place the quantum could be, if it is observed.

 Since, Barrett is saying, the device used to make an observation can only be made of ordinary stuff, that operates according to the linear dynamics, it must therefore wind up in all possible states.
 In other words, the device must produce every possible result of the observation.
 In a Yes / No experiment, it must show Yes and No. But only one single result is ever observed.
-This selection of one or the other outcome is the operation of the stochastic collapse dynamics.
+This selection of one outcome or the other is the operation of the stochastic collapse dynamics.

 Two Dynamics – Two Worlds

-The central problem remains nonetheless.
 As Barrett explains, the great puzzle is that no system can obey both the two dynamics simultaneously.
 They are incompatible:

 The measurement problem arises from the fact that the standard theory’s two dynamical laws are incompatible: one is linear and the other nonlinear. … they constitute contradictory descriptions of the time-evolution of physical states (Barrett, 2011)

 The resolution presented here is that the two dynamics are the operation of the two different types of world.
 This is the missing piece of the puzzle.